 By gathering physical material, from local sites, I can compare myself to an archaeologist or a material anthropologist.
 I dig.
 My methodology involves the slow or immediate collation of things, objects, images or cultural artifacts.
 They are not accumulated by chance because there is no chance.
 These things are from our physical and conceptual environments; remnants of cloth, pieces of wood, weathered paint, scrap metal, chunks of stone, rusted nails, forgotten stories and other re-purposed items; all of which are part of an ongoing inquiry into the life of materials over time.
 Where things come from, where they are going, how they fade and what it all means.

 These pieces are contemplative arrangements (of islands; islands within islands) that reflect the lifestyle of living on an island in the Seto Inland Sea, Japan.
 Human life can be presented through its very absence, and the Japanese notion of ‘mono no aware’ or ‘the pathos of things’ is revealed.
 I am reflecting on our own individual condition while salvaging, reshaping, reconstructing and revealing the poetic encounter.

-My work reveals itself in the process of making and those processes are displayed in their unfolding.
+Ultimately, my work reveals itself in the very process of making and those processes are displayed in their unfolding.
 There are no final conclusions.
-It’s a meditative process; reconsidering what we acquire over time, the metaphorical acts of searching, excavating and unearthing these material and immaterial things.
-All is represented as reconstructed, re-purposed future relics.
-Morgan Veness is a Sydney based artist with an MFA from UNSW College of Art and Design.
+It’s a meditative process; reconsidering and restructuring what we acquire over time, the metaphorical acts of searching, excavating and unearthing these material and immaterial things.
+All is represented as reconstructed and re-purposed future relics.
+Morgan Veness is a Sydney and Japan based artist with an MFA from UNSW College of Art and Design.